emmanuelgonz/starBlast/index.rst

 1. Go to https://atmo.cyverse.org and log in with your Cyverse Username and Password
 2. Launch a Master (medium1) instance which will broadcast as a Master using `this <https://atmo.cyverse.org/application/images/1759>`_ image with docker preinstalled.
 3. Launch a Worker (XLarge1) instance which will connect to the Master using `this <https://atmo.cyverse.org/application/images/1759>`_ image with docker preinstalled.
-4. When the instances are ready showing Active (with a green dot), ssh into your virtual machine using ssh <CYVERSE_USERNAME>@<MASTER_VM_IP_ADDRESS> and enter your cyverse password.
+4. When the instances are ready showing Active (with a green dot), login to your Master and Worker instances using ssh <CYVERSE_USERNAME>@<MASTER_VM_IP_ADDRESS> and enter your cyverse password.

 Setting Up Master Docker
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Copy and pase the following code to launch sequenceServer with two databases (Human_GRCh38_p12 & Mouse_GRCm38_p4) ready to distribute BLAST queries to workers
+Copy and pase the following code in the Master instance to launch sequenceServer with two databases (Human_GRCh38_p12 & Mouse_GRCm38_p4) ready to distribute BLAST queries to workers

 .. code::